-Quick tip: AFOs are important for safety, but may stunt your recovery.
+Quick tip: AFOs are important for safety, but don’t forget to exercise too.

-AFO braces for foot drop (ankle foot orthotics) are foot braces that help improve your gait if you have difficulty lifting the your foot up (also known as dorsiflexion).
+AFO braces (ankle foot orthotics) for foot drop help improve your gait if you have difficulty lifting the your foot up (also known as dorsiflexion).

 4. Use Inexpensive Apps to Improve Speech After Stroke

-Quick tip: Speech therapy apps are a great way to quickly improve speech at home.
+Quick tip: Speech therapy apps are a great way to improve speech at home.

-If you had a left-brain stroke, then you may have language difficulties like aphasia.
+If you had a left-brain stroke, you may have language difficulties like aphasia.
 A speech therapist (called a Speech-Language Pathologist) can diagnose your specific type of aphasia and guide you through recovery.

 5. Bounce Back from the Dreaded Plateau

 Quick tip: The stroke recovery plateau is a well-documented phenomenon, but it does not mean that recovery is over!

 6. Reverse Regressions Quickly by Staying Consistent